natyuanto/binomial/README.md

 - `bin_kurtosis()` will calculate the kurtosis of the binomial distribution

 ## Motivation
-This package is to discover and calculate the binomial distribution in a faster and more efficient way.
+This package has been developed to analyze binomial random variables.

 ## Usage
 ```{r}